mtoan2111/Exttool/Readme.md

 sudo pip3 install pydot
 sudo pip3 install pydotplus
 ```
+### After all prerequisites are installed successful, you can start now.
-3) Checkout source code of our tool and compile it to use
+1) Checkout source code of our tool and compile it to use
 ```bash
 # Checkout source code
 git clone https://github.com/aflgo/aflgo.git